floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_state.md

 **last_execution.trigger.triggered_time:** The time the watch was actually triggered.
 **last_execution.execution_time:** The time the watch reached execution stage.
 **last_status:** The status of the last execution summarized for the whole watch.
 The same status can be also found in the watch log.
-**node:** The name of the node which is right now responsible for exeucting the watch.
+**node:** The name of the node which is right now responsible for executing the watch.

 ### 403 Forbidden